Amazon Leo: Post prototype launch

 In December 2023, it was announced that Amazon had secured three Kuiper launches aboard SpaceX's Falcon 9.
 These flew in July, August and October 2025, carrying 24 satellites each.

 The Vulcan Centaur rocket launched for the first time on January 8, 2024, clearing the way for the future ordered launches of Kuiper Systems satellites.
-Vulcan will launch 38 times for Kuiper.
 Ariane 6 made its maiden flight on July 9, 2024.
-Ariane 6 is responsible for 18 Kuiper launches.

 The first 27 production satellites were launched on April 28, 2025, aboard an Atlas V rocket.
 The company said that it had successfully established communications with all of the satellites.